2017 San Francisco Decorator Showcase

 Redmond Aldrich chose to replicate the original design and simply alter the size.
 Revitaliste created a new 10' long top with the same beautiful beveling and elongated octagon shape.
 To support the new top, we increased the distance between the legs, reinforced the base with steel rods covered in raw brass tubing and added two center black enameled legs with brass sabots to boot (pun intended).

 A table this size requires quite a few chairs – ten to be exact.
 Sourcing this larger quantity required persistence and a bit of creativity.
-Lighting on the perfect seating complement to the Gio Ponti table, Redmond Aldrich found these clean-line, wood framed Knoll dining chairs from three separate sellers.
-Because the chairs were going to be completely revitalized, it didn't matter that the original look of each set was different.
+Lighting on the perfect seating complement to the Gio Ponti table, Redmond Aldrich found these clean-line, wood framed vintage Knoll dining chairs from three separate sellers.
+Because the chairs were going to be completely restored, it didn't matter that the original look of each set was different.
 Here’s what we did to these vintage classics…

 Redmond Aldrich designed the chicest Yves Klein-inspired blue chairs!
-The frames were lacquered in a semi-gloss custom color based on Benjamin Moore "New York State of Mind".
-The seats were upholstered in a similarly colored blue velvet from Savel.
+The Knoll chairs were lacquered in a semi-gloss custom color based on Benjamin Moore "New York State of Mind".
+The Knoll chairs were upholstered in a similarly colored blue velvet from Savel.
 The sophisticated monochromatic chair design perfectly complements the earthier black wood-stained dining table.